Riddhish Herbals

 Key Features

-- Classical Rasayana Herb: Charaka Samhita's foremost Vata-Pitta Rasayana root — traditionally valued for systemic nourishment, vitality, and resilience.
+- Classical Rasayana root: Charaka's foremost Vata-Pitta Rasayana herb — traditionally valued for nourishment, vitality and resilience.

-- Traditional Women's Wellness Support: Shatavari has been central to Ayurvedic women's wellness traditions for over two millennia, described for its Balya and Stanya-related properties across classical texts.
+- Foremost women's-wellness herb: central to Ayurvedic women's wellness traditions for over two thousand years, described for its Balya and Stanya-janana properties across the classical texts.

-- Cooling, Nourishing Profile: Sheeta (cooling) Virya and Madhura-Tikta Rasa — classically beneficial for Pitta-Vata constitutions seeking nourishing daily support.
+- Cooling, nourishing profile: Sheeta (cooling) Virya with Madhura-Tikta Rasa — classically suited to Pitta-Vata constitutions seeking gentle daily support.

-- Pure Root Powder: 100% Asparagus racemosus root — vegan, gluten-free, no additives, no preservatives, suitable for daily Rasayana use under physician guidance.
+- 100% pure root churna: single-ingredient Asparagus racemosus root — vegan, gluten-free, no additives, no preservatives.

-- Versatile Anupan: Taken with warm milk (classical anupan), water, or honey — traditional dose and anupan selection varies by constitution and season.
+- Versatile classical anupan: taken with warm milk (the classical anupan), warm water, or honey, as suited to constitution and season.

-- Shatavari / Shatamuli (Asparagus racemosus Willd.) — Dried root powder — 100gm
+- Shatavari / Shatamuli — Asparagus racemosus Willd. — dried root — 100%

-- No excipients, no fillers, no preservatives.
+No excipients, no fillers, no preservatives.
 Vegan.
 Gluten-free.
+Label-verified composition.

 Safety Information

-Shatavari is an AMBER-classified product — use under the guidance of a qualified Ayurvedic physician.
+Use under the guidance of a qualified Ayurvedic physician.
 Consult your physician before use if you are pregnant, lactating, taking any medication, or managing any health condition.
-Generally well-tolerated in classical doses.
-Individuals with known sensitivity to the Asparagus family should consult a practitioner before use.
+Generally well-tolerated in classical amounts.
+Those with known sensitivity to the Asparagus family should consult a practitioner before use.
 Results may vary from person to person.
 Keep out of reach of children.

 Storage

-Store in a cool, dry place away from direct sunlight and moisture.
+Store in a cool, dry place away from direct sunlight and moisture, as printed on the label.
 Keep tightly sealed after each use.
-Best used within the shelf life printed on the label.

 Frequently Asked Questions